 Exception users do not lose their privileges when the host enters lockdown mode.
 Usually these accounts represent third-party solutions and external applications that need to continue to function in lockdown mode.

-The Exception Users list is meant for service accounts that perform very specific tasks, and not for administrators.
+Note: The Exception Users list is meant for service accounts that perform very specific tasks, and not for administrators.
 Adding administrator users to the Exception Users list defeats the purpose of lockdown mode.